 - Step 2: Create a task force.
 If no one is dedicated to your sustainability effort, it won’t succeed.
 Dedicate a team or task force to measuring the performance of your effort, as well as motivating and communicating with company employees about the desired results and milestones achieved along the way.

-- Step 3: Identify appropriate partnerships.
+- Step 3: Identify appropriate partnerships and build a positive relationship.
 Just as Novo Nordisk found partnerships in the renewable energy sector, you too should look for the appropriate partners that can help you reach your goals.
 It takes a village to create real change that lasts.

 The business world is always changing and to be successful, you need to change and innovate along with it.
 The mission of the SMU Cox School of Business is to equip you with the knowledge, skills and experience you need to become a successful business leader in a changing world.
 Learn more about our flexible but rigorous Online MBA by requesting more information now.